marcellodibello/misc/index.md

 > origin of implication.
 These results illuminate how tunnel vision begins in cases with innocent defendants, and how police
 > practices may prevent innocent individuals from becoming suspects.

-## False convictions: OJP Literature overview and pressing questions
+## False convictions: Literature overview and pressing questions

 Have been looking for a state of the art literature review on the topic.
 Perhpas found one.
 Need to read this: